ChrstphrHll/npc_gen/students/Leya Escobar.md

 ---
 ### Description
 - 3rd year Human Fighter in Alderden
-- wavy grey hair that's done up in a top knot, Pale Gray eyes, and Dark Brown skin
+- shoulder length wavy platinum hair that's plain, Pale Gray eyes, and Dark Brown skin
 - Is Self-disciplined and Mawkish, and has Righteous as their ideal

 ### Organizations